yegor256/blog/_drafts/how-to-write.md

 Explain how your results are different from Related Work.

 Highlight limitations of the study.
 Discuss its [threats to validity](https://www.creative-wisdom.com/teaching/WBI/threat.shtml).
-Any method or any idea has their flaws.
-If you don't admit them, your readers will think that you either are concealing the issues or not understanding your own domain well enough.
+Any method or any idea has its flaws.
+If you don't admit them, your readers will think that you are either concealing the issues or not understanding your own domain well enough.

 Highlight the significance of the study.